nosco/password-checker/README.md

 Thank you Peter Norvig!

 ### Names
-The names list is a mashup of different sources and contains 97871 international names:
+The names list is a mashup of different sources and contains 17956 common international names:

 [US Names from the US Social Security](http://www.ssa.gov/oact/babynames/limits.html)